tempoCollaboration/TimeEvolvingMPOdevGuideline/incubator-CONTRIBUTING.md

 ### Overview:

 1. Discuss the issue in the [Issue section](https://bitbucket.org/jkeeling/tempoincubator/issues)
-2. Create a fork of this repository on Github
+2. Create a fork of this repository on Bitbucket
 3. Clone your fork to your local machine
 4. Setup your local environment
 5. Create a new branch pr/topic-name